 August 24, 2017 | azoffroading.com

 Many Jeep owners don’t even realize there is such thing as a cabin air filter in their vehicle.
-After all when you drive topless and doorless, who needs a filter for the cabin.
+After all, when you drive topless and doorless, who needs a filter for the cabin.
 I count myself as one of those jeepers.
-The topic of a cabin air filter did not even cross my mind for the first year of owning my Jeep.
+The topic of cabin air filter did not even cross my mind for the first year of owning my Jeep.
 I only thought about it after one extremely dusty Jeep run.
 Some of you who have done the Backdoor to Crown King trail, Box Canyon in Florence or any trail in Arizona for that matter, might recall that before you get to the fun part of the trail you have to drive down a dirt road for a few miles.
 With several vehicles in your group that gets crazy dusty.

 August 10, 2017 | azoffroading.com

-After coming back from a run like that I spent a couple of hours vacuuming and cleaning the interior of my Jeep and accidentally turned the air blower volume dial to maximum and the air direction dial to panel meaning “in your face” position, without realizing it.
+After coming back from a run like that, I spent a couple of hours vacuuming and cleaning the interior of my Jeep and accidentally turned the air blower volume dial to maximum and the air direction dial to panel, meaning “in your face” position, without realizing it.
 After cleaning everything I proceeded to start the Jeep and drive away.
-It was at that exact moment when a huge cloud of dust came out of the vents full speed and covered both me and the entire interior of the Jeep.
+It was at that exact moment that a huge cloud of dust came out of the vents full speed and covered both me and the entire interior of the Jeep.
 Two hours well spent!
-After catching a breath I thought to myself that there shouldn’t be that much dust in the air system, isn’t there a filter that prevents it?
+After catching a breath I thought to myself that there shouldn’t be that much dust in the air system.
+Isn’t there a filter that prevents it?
 I had to look up where the cabin air filter is located and after a little investigation I discovered that my Jeep did not come with the filters installed.
 I did some research online and it turns out it is very common to not have the cabin air filters installed from factory in brand new Jeep Wranglers.
 I guess you learn something every day.

 Whether you’re installing a filter for the first time or replacing a dirty one, here’s a step by step instructions for Jeep JK cabin air filter replacement.